All Products

 Background information

-After you enable the data audit mode, DSC can collect audit logs from databases based on the enabled data audit mode.
-After the logs are collected, DSC uses enabled audit alert rules to identify risks in data assets, such as abnormal operations, data leaks, vulnerability exploits, and SQL injections.
+After you enable the data audit mode, DSC collects audit logs from databases based on the enabled data audit mode.
+DSC then uses enabled audit alert rules to identify risks in data assets, such as abnormal operations, data leaks, vulnerability exploits, and SQL injections.
 If risks are identified, DSC sends alert notifications.

 Usage notes

-• Built-in audit alert rules: You can use built-in audit alert rules to detect risks in OSS, MaxCompute, ApsaraDB RDS, and PolarDB.
-The built-in audit alert rules are enabled by default and take effect for supported asset types.
+• Built-in audit alert rules: You can use built-in audit alert rules to detect risks in OSS, MaxCompute, RDS, and PolarDB.
+These rules are enabled by default and take effect for supported asset types.

-• Custom audit alert rules: You can create a custom audit alert rule from the following dimensions: sensitive data type, data sensitivity, database, table, field, source, and database instance.
-This helps implement fine-grained monitoring.
-You can create a custom audit alert rule for different scenarios and different types of applications.
-This helps manage database access in an accurate manner.
+• Custom audit alert rules: You can create custom audit alert rules from multiple dimensions: sensitive data type, data sensitivity, database, table, field, source, and database instance.
+This enables fine-grained monitoring.
+You can create custom rules for different scenarios and application types to manage database access accurately.

 View built-in audit alert rules

-The built-in audit alert rules include database audit alert rules, OSS audit alert rules, and MaxCompute audit alert rules.
-You can perform the following steps to view built-in audit alert rules and details of the rules.
+The built-in audit alert rules include database policies, OSS policies, and MaxCompute policies.
+You can follow these steps to view built-in audit alert rules and their details.

-2. In the left-side navigation pane, choose Data Auditing > Config.
+2. In the left-side navigation pane, choose Data Auditing > Native Data Auditing.

-4. Click the Database Audit Rules, OSS Audit Rules, or MaxCompute Audit Rules tab.
+3. On the Policy Management tab, click the Database Policy, OSS Policy, or MaxCompute Policy tab.
 In the Rule classification list, view the types of built-in audit alert rules.

 image

-6. Find a rule that you want to manage and click Details in the Actions column to view the supported asset types and details of the rule.
+5. Find a rule that you want to manage and click Details in the Actions column to view the supported Asset Type and Details.

 image